 She is the recipient of the 2015 Donald Everett Axinn Award in Poetry, and coordinates programming for Adelphi University’s MFA Program in Creative Writing.
-A poet, intersectional feminist, and mother; Danielle spends most of her time breastfeeding, washing paint out of brushes, and smashing the patriarchy.
-She and Iris are currently coediting a forthcoming poetry collection, Women of the Resistance.
+A poet, intersectional feminist, and mother; Danielle spends most of her time washing paint out of brushes, and smashing the patriarchy.
+She and Iris are currently coediting their forthcoming poetry anthology, Women of the Resistance.

 Iris Mahan is Founding Editor & Development Coordinator at Village of Crickets.

 She is a graduate of Adelphi University’s MFA Program, where she was the recipient of The Robert Muroff Scholarship in Creative Writing.
 She spends her days in development for The Center for Fiction, and her nights in translation and poetry.
 When not writing grant proposals and contemplating the arbitrary nature of language and existence, Iris can be found drinking cheap wine and reading a worn copy of “Juego y teoria del duende” to her trilingual Dachshund pup, Olive.

 Clara Burghelea is Editor-at-Large for the VOC blog Small Points of Light.